-Generally, each jurisdiction supplied the AIHW with six files containing information on dwellings, dwelling history, households, persons, person incomes, and waitlists.
+Generally, each jurisdiction supplied the AIHW with six files containing information on dwellings (Dwelling), vacancy episodes (Dwelling history), households (Household), persons (Person), person incomes (Person income) and waitlists (Waitlist).

 These files are stored as part of the National Housing Data Repository at the AIHW.